Archaeoraptor: Study

+Publication

-On August 13, 1999, the team submitted a manuscript titled "A New Toothed Bird With a Dromaeosaur-like Tail" under the names of Stephen Czerkas, Currie, Rowe, and Xu, to the journal Nature in London.
+On August 13, 1999, the team submitted a manuscript titled "A New Toothed Bird With a Dromaeosaur-like Tail" under the names of Stephen Czerkas, Currie, Rowe, and Xu, to the journal Nature.
 The paper mentions in two places, and includes a figure illustrating the point, that one of the legs and the tail are counterparts that were composited into the main slab.

-On August 20 Nature rejected the paper, indicating to the Czerkases that National Geographic had refused to delay publication, leaving too little time for peer review.
-The authors then submitted the paper to Science, which sent it out for peer review.
+On August 20 Nature rejected the paper, indicating that as National Geographic had refused to delay publication, there was too little time for peer review.
+The authors then submitted the paper to Science.
 Two reviewers informed Science that "the specimen was smuggled out of China and illegally purchased" and that the fossil had been "doctored" in China "to enhance its value."
-Science then rejected the paper.
-According to Sloan, the Czerkases did not inform National Geographic about the details of the two rejections.
+Science rejected the paper.
+According to Sloan, the Czerkases did not inform National Geographic about the two rejections.

-By that time the November issue of National Geographic was already in preparation for printing, but "Archaeoraptor" was never formally published in any peer-reviewed journal.